Delivery of Cannabis / Controlled Substances

 Often, if there is an underlying drug abuse problem for the accused, our defense attorneys can ask the Court to order a TASC evaluation, which is an assessment to determine if the addiction and/or abuse of drugs or alcohol led to the criminal behavior.
 If the accused is deemed acceptable for TASC, specific drug treatment components may be added to a Probation sentence.
 At the successful completion of a TASC Probation, the Defendant can petition for expungement of the criminal conviction, which would result in a clean criminal record.

 The drug defense attorneys at The Davis Law Group, P.C. have years of experience handling matters involving Delivery of both Controlled Substances and Cannabis, and are familiar with local courthouse procedures, the various Assistant State’s Attorneys, Judges that preside throughout the circuit courts, and Clerks of the Circuit Courts.
 Based on the facts of the case, and the client’s particular circumstances, we can make a recommendation for the best course of action in these cases.
-Feel free to contact us if you require legal assistance for any Delivery-related case or any other criminal defense matter throughout Chicago and its surrounding areas including Cook, Lake and DuPage counties.
+Feel free to contact us if you require legal assistance for any drug delivery-related case or any other criminal defense matter throughout Chicago and its surrounding areas including Cook, Lake and DuPage counties.